RallySoftware/jarvis/README.md

 }
 ```

-## What information does a FlowDock message contain?
+## What information does a Flowdock message contain?

-FlowDock has a pretty good [API](https://www.flowdock.com/api/).
+Flowdock has a pretty good [API](https://www.flowdock.com/api/).
 But... with any documentation, it is not perfect.
 I have taken the time to "document" some of the API in the [wiki](https://github.com/RallySoftware/jarvis/wiki).

 ## Jarvis specific message information

-Jarvis adds information to the basic FlowDock information.
+Jarvis adds information to the basic Flowdock information.
 This information allows plugin developers to access
-FlowDock "context" information.
+Flowdock "context" information.
 Two pieces of information have been altered: ```user, parent```.

 ### user